-- Meets to discuss issues related to the Agencies' finances, investments, development impact fee (DIF) program and employee compensation. - On a quarterly basis, the Agencies' investment advisory firm would conduct a review of the Agencies' investment portfolios. - This committee would also discuss items related to the financing and credit ratings of the Agencies. - Compensation, benefits and staffing for the annual budget process. - Contracts, procurement policy and procedures. - Finance & Administration Department annual contracts, projects and initiatives are reviewed through this committee as part of the annual budget process.
+• Meets to discuss issues related to the Agencies' finances, investments, development impact fee (DIF) program and employee compensation.

+- On a quarterly basis, the Agencies' investment advisory firm would conduct a review of the Agencies' investment portfolios. - This committee would also discuss items related to the financing and credit ratings of the Agencies. - Compensation, benefits and staffing for the annual budget process. - Following Board Meeting Budget Workshops, makes recommendations to Boards regarding the approval of the proposed annual budget. - Contracts, procurement policy and procedures. - Finance & Administration Department annual contracts, projects and initiatives are reviewed through this committee as part of the annual budget process.